kroesche/emiata-video/README.md

 ```

 The text timestamp at the beginning of each line can be read and coverted into
 a unix time stamp of seconds and microseconds.
-The `makevid` program will take
+The `vidlog` program will take
 the first line of the log file as the time origin for the video, and use that
 as an offset for all remaining time stamps in the file.

-`makevid` will process video frames, keeping track of the time.
+`vidlog` will process video frames, keeping track of the time.
 Whenever the
 video time is equal or greater than the timestamp on a line in the log file,
 that line will be added to the text log overlay panel in the video.